AdobeDocs/commerce-operations.en/help/configuration/multi-sites/ms-admin.md

 1. Click **Save Config**.

 >[!INFO]
 >
->The website, store and store view code can include only letters (a-z or A-Z), numbers (0-9) and underscores (_).
+>The website, store, and store view code can include letters (a-z or A-Z), numbers (0-9), and underscores (_) only.
 Also, the first character must be a letter.
-If uppercase or camelcase is used, internally the match will be as case-insensitive in order to accommodate override of configuration settings through environments variables.
-See [Use environment variables to override configuration settings](../reference/override-config-settings.md#environment-variables) for more information on finding it.
+If uppercase or camelcase is used, internally the match will be case-insensitive to accommodate override of configuration settings through environment variables.
+See [Use environment variables to override configuration settings](../reference/override-config-settings.md#environment-variables).